hashicorp/terraform-plugin-framework/docs/design/validation.md

 ### Future Considerations

-It is recommended that the framework provide an abstracted `*tftypes.AttributePath` rather than depend on that type directly, but this can converted after an initial implementation.
-This is purely for decoupling the two projects, similar to other abstracted types already created in the framework.
+It is recommended to discuss whether the framework should provide an abstracted `*tftypes.AttributePath` rather than depend on that type directly.
+This can converted after an initial implementation and purely for decoupling the two projects, similar to other abstracted types already created in the framework.

-To better support provider-based validation functionality in the future, it is also recommended that the `Provider` interface type also add a new `Configured(context.Context) bool` function or another methodology for easily checking the configuration state of a provider instance.
+To better support provider-based validation functionality in the future, it is also recommended to discuss whether the `Provider` interface type also add a new `Configured(context.Context) bool` function or another methodology for easily checking the configuration state of a provider instance.
 Adding a setter function could also allow the framework to manage the provider configuration state automatically.
 This would simplify validations that require provider instances since it will likely be required that implementations need to check on this status as part of the validation logic.

-It is recommended that the framework or the upstream terraform-plugin-go module provide functionality to declare relative attribute paths, such as "this" and "parent" methods to better enable nested attribute declarations.
+It is recommended to discuss whether the framework or the upstream terraform-plugin-go module provide functionality to declare relative attribute paths, such as "this" and "parent" methods to better enable nested attribute declarations.
 This will enable provider developers to create attribute paths such as:

 ```go
 NewAttributePath(CurrentPath().Parent().AttributeName("other_attr"))